tklebel/apc_effect/bayes_model/00-notes.md

 # What have we found?

-1. In the current model (m6.2), the average effect of PP_top10 on the APC is zero, after accounting for country and field.
+1. In the current model (m6.2), the average effect of PP_top10 on the APC is zero, after accounting for country and field -\> all effects are found in the country coeffients
+2.

 # Next steps